Lewuathe/nepl/src/README.md

 	// Define reader configure
 	var config = {
-	    name = 'txReader',
+	    name : 'txReader',
-		volume = '/from/where/to/somewhere/txvol',
-		meta   = '/from/where/to/somewhere/meta',
+		targetVolume : '/from/where/to/somewhere/sampleTx',
 		consumer : cons
 	};